anilmainali/easyTravel-Selenium/README.md

 This Repo will be used as a tutorial on how to create a Selenium script to run EasyTravel App.

 ### What is EasyTravel App?
-To find out about EasyTravel App navigate to <a href="https://wilsonmar.github.io/easytravel/"> Wilson Mar's Blog Post.</a>
+To find out about EasyTravel and instructions on how to download the app,navigate to <a href="https://wilsonmar.github.io/easytravel/"> Wilson Mar's Blog Post.</a>

 ### Resources